 Initially the intent is create some movement and gentle activation of the low back and surrounding area.
+Along with the physical aspects of the exercises, developing the neurological control and positive feedback from the troublesome area is equally important.
 Walking with a gentle arm swing is the precursor and accompaniment for these exercises, and prolonged sitting, as always, should be avoided.
 The first two may be done while still experiencing some pain, as long as they do not provoke more.
 It is very likely that they will actually reduce the pain and help with healing.

 As movement becomes more comfortable, the purpose of the exercises is developing strength and stability in the low back, so it can resist movement, and strength and mobility above and below the low back(hips and middle(thoracic) spine) so that those areas move instead of the lower(lumbar) spine.

 Stand with the feet close together, legs nearly straight and equally supporting your weight, and move your hips in a circle a few times in one direction, then the other.
 The spine can gently curve as the hips move.

 Next shift your weight to one leg and do a few circles around that side of the hips in each direction, then do the other side.

 This exercise gently flexes(forward bends) and extends(backward bends) your spine.
 Note that Cat/Cow and the Hip Circles are the only instances where the spine is deliberately bent, in all other cases the spine is held straight, known as "neutral spine."
 (Not literally straight, but as if you are standing tall and have perfect posture.)

 In the Cat position, emphasize stretching the low back, and rotating the hips under you to increase the low back stretch.
 Don't try too hard to stretch the upper back.
 In Cow, the emphasis is the opposite, minimizing the lower spine bending but trying to extend the upper spine and open the chest.
 Move slowly between the two positions about ten times, holding each for two to three seconds.